ciucciodifuoco/Subito-Notifier/README.md

 Example: "Nintendo switch" -collector -controller -lite -giochi -gioco

-2) Copy the resulting URL from your browser to the script when asked
+2) Copy the resulting URL from your browser and run the script

+~# python SubitoNotifier.py

 3) Set an interval on how often the script should search for new items